| Title: | Create Tables for Reporting Clinical Trials |

 The atable package aims to create readable tables.
 For non-computer-affine

-has no meaning.
-So replace_NA
+readers NA has no meaning.
+So replace_NA exists.

 Methods for character, factor, ordered, list and data.frame available.

-Default method returns x
+Default method returns x unchanged.

-Gives a warning when replacement
+Gives a warning when replacement is already present in x and

 does the replacement.